Lara VMS

 Overview

 The Lara Project contains a polymetallic volcanogenic massive sulphide (VMS) deposit hosting gold, silver, copper, zinc, and lead.
-The Property is underlain by the McLaughlin Ridge Formation (Horne Lake-Cowichan uplift) which is correlative with the Myra Formation (Buttle Lake uplift) sequence of bimodal volcaniclastic rocks that hosts the Zinc (Zn)-Lead (Pb)-Copper (Cu)-Silver (Ag)-Gold (Au) VMS deposit of Myra Falls (~145 km to the north).
+The Property is underlain by the McLaughlin Ridge Formation (Cowichan Lake uplif) which is correlative with the Myra Formation (Buttle Lake uplift) sequence of bimodal volcaniclastic rocks that hosts the Zinc (Zn)-Lead (Pb)-Copper (Cu)-Silver (Ag)-Gold (Au) VMS deposit of Myra Falls (~145 km to the north).
 The past producing Zn-Cu-Pb-Ag-Au mine and mineralized zones at Mt.
 Sicker, ~9 km southeast of the Property, are also hosted by the McLaughlin Ridge Formation (Belik, 1981; MINFILE, 1990a).

 The Lara Project was the subject of previous exploration activity in the 1980’s consisting of 323 historical drill holes totalling more than 58,263 meters, as well as 679 meters of pre-production underground access and drifting.
 The most recent exploration work on the Property was a carried out in 1998 by Nucanolan Resources Ltd. who completed a diamond drilling program of 12 drill holes (2,559 meters) with their best reported intersection of 3.16 m@ 2.48% Cu, 1.19% Pb, 12.3% Zn, 49.80 g/t Ag and 2.30 g/t Au.